brianmichel/nomad-driver-tart/README.md

 ### Continuous Integration

 A GitHub Actions workflow automatically formats, vets, and builds the driver for darwin/arm64 on every pull request and push to `main`.
-Tagging a commit with `v*` also uploads the built binary as a release artifact.
+When a tag beginning with `v` is pushed, [GoReleaser](https://goreleaser.com/) packages the driver and publishes the release on GitHub.

 ## License